Educational Studies Ed.D.

-Step 3: Supplemental Items
+Step 4: Supplemental Items

 - Statement of Goals addressing your potential as a graduate student and future professional goals.
 The letter should be 500 words or less.

-- Writing sample - an academic paper or publication, no more than 25 pages.
+- Writing Sample: An academic paper or publication, no more than 25 pages.

-Once you apply to the UNC Graduate School and your application packet is complete, your application will be reviewed by the Graduate School and then sent to the faculty/program for an admission decision.
+Once you apply to the UNC Graduate School and your application packet is complete, your application will be reviewed by the Graduate School and then sent to the faculty/program for an admission recommendation.
 The timing of the admission decision depends on each individual program’s deadline and review process.